ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/NGO_LAFFINEUR.html)

-<div style="text-align: justify">To introduce the project, let's start with a small presentation of the framework, the data we have and the variables that compose our database.
-Then we will do a small visualization of the data and a study of their correlation in order to better understand the links between the variables.
-Then we will try a clustering (unsupervised learning) of K-means type to see if we can identify groups in our data.
-And finally, we will start on the training part of the different classifiers (Decision Tree, Logistic Regression, Random Forest, MLP, SVM, QDA, LightGBM, Gradient Boosting and Neural Network) before concluding on the choice that we will make here for our problem.</div>
+<div style="text-align: justify">In this exciting project, we embark on a journey through the intricacies of diabetes classification using Machine Learning.
+We kick-off by delving into a detailed exploration of the project framework, the nature of the data at our disposal, and the variables that make up our database.

+Our examination is accompanied by an in-depth data visualization and a study of their correlation.
+The goal is to unravel the subtle links between variables, understand their interactions, and identify potential patterns.

+Next, we venture into the realm of unsupervised learning, using a K-means type clustering approach.
+Our aim will be to determine whether we can distinguish distinct groups within our data, thereby offering new perspectives for our analysis.

+Finally, we dive into the heart of the matter, the training of various classifiers.
+We will compare and evaluate a variety of algorithms, including Decision Tree, Logistic Regression, Random Forest, MLP, SVM, QDA, LightGBM, Gradient Boosting, and Neural Network.
+Our ultimate goal is to select the best-performing model for our problem while learning and discovering along the way.</div>

 <br>
 <center><img src="images/diabetes.png"/></center>